Bassem-bk-1220/PreventFoodWasteApplication/README.md

 -  Update profile
 -  See and search the products
 -  See the details for the product
--  Add the produc in the list favourite
+-  Add the product in the list favourite
 -  Send message to the seller if you have questions
 -  Update profile